Fast IoT Stack with QuestDB, MQTT, and Telegraf

 Lo! and behold Questitto an out-of-the-box repository for your initial IoT Applications.
 The repository is an altered version for my repository tiguitto which helps users deploy the highly used TIG+Mosquitto (Telegraf, InfluxDB, Grafana) + Mosquitto MQTT Broker stack in no time.

-I am really looking forward to use some SQL queries with Time-Series Databases and QuestDB provides such functionalities as well as some cool new features of Dynamic Timestamping.
+I am really looking forward to use some SQL queries with time-series database and QuestDB provides such functionalities as well as some cool new features of Dynamic Timestamping.

 Not to mention, my staple InfluxDB's line Protocol is supported via sockets too!